nicolasserrano/CS/Java/JDBC/UcanAccess.md

   - commons-lang3-3.8.1.jar
   - commons-logging-1.2.jar

-Restart the application
+Restart the application.

 ## Add the Aliass for the database
-Open the Squirrel application
+Open the Squirrel application.
 In the Aliasses tab, create a new alias with the next values:
 - Name: Ucanaccess Northwind
 - Driver: Ucanaccess
 - jdbc:ucanaccess://drive:\path\northbrick.mdb;showSchema=true

-Restart the application
+Restart the application.